ifsheldon/ideas_reifying/content/blog/model-swarm-self-supervised-evolution/index.en.md

 We need to somehow factor out the useful directions from these LoRA vectors. “useful” means improving the performance on _our_ eval set.

-Then, by coincidence, just a day later, I came across this [Model Swarm](https://arxiv.org/abs/2410.11163) paper.
+Just a day later, by coincidence, I came across the [Model Swarm](https://arxiv.org/abs/2410.11163) paper.
 This is what I am going to discuss in the blog, not our law agent ambition.

 With a few extensions, I believe the techniques in the paper can transform how we (post-)train AI models.